2 killed in mass shooting in Norway; more than a dozen hurt | Law-Order

 "Police are in contact with the organizers of the Pride event this Saturday.
 There will be a continuous assessment of what measures police should take to protect that event and whether this incident has a connection to Pride at all,'' Barstad told reporters.

-He said 14 people were receiving medical treatment, eight of whom have been hospitalised.
+He said 14 people were receiving medical treatment, eight of whom have been hospitalized.

 Olav Roenneberg, a journalist from Norwegian public broadcaster NRK, said he witnessed the shooting.

+Christian Bredeli, who was at the bar, told the Norwegian newspaper VG that he hid on the fourth floor with a group of about 10 people until he was told it was safe to come out.

+"Many were fearing for their lives," he said.
+"On our way out we saw several injured people, so we understood that something serious had happened.''
+Norwegian broadcaster TV2 showed footage of people running down Oslo streets in panic as shots rang out in the background.

-Oslo Pride organisers said they were in close contact with the police.
+Oslo Pride organizers said they were in close contact with the police.

 In 2019, another right-wing extremist killed his stepsister and then opened fire in a mosque but was overpowered before anyone there was injured.